rev-dot-now/o/README.md

 - [OpenAI](https://v03.api.js.langchain.com/classes/_langchain_openai.ChatOpenAI.html#constructor)
 - [xAI](https://v03.api.js.langchain.com/classes/_langchain_xai.ChatXAI.html)

 > Note: the default configuration path is `./config.json`.
 However, you can set the environment variable `O_CONFIG` to set one.
-Setting the environment variable is particularly useful when using `o` compiled as a binary.
+Setting the environment variable is particularly useful when using `O` compiled as a binary.

 ## Summary of Flags